microsoft/confidential-sidecar-containers/examples/encfs/README.md

 This is a file inside the filesystem.
 ```

-Alternatively, the whitelisted command in test-encfs-container outputs the following log, which users are able to see under the Logs tab.
+Alternatively, the enabled command in test-encfs-container outputs the following log, which users are able to see under the Logs tab.

 ```text
 This is a file inside the filesystem.